Get 50% off your first two months of accountancy heaven!

 Annual turnover is calculated by using the total turnover of that organisation and the turnover of any subsidiary (including those operating wholly outside the UK).
 Turnover means the amount of money derived from the provision of goods and services after deduction of trade discounts, VAT and any other taxes.

-If an organisation’s annual turnover falls below the £36 million threshold, they are not required to make a statement, however the Government encourages them to still produce a statement, and a parent company may produce one statement that its subsidiaries can use.
+If an organisation’s annual turnover falls below the £36 million threshold, they’re not required to make a statement.
+However, the government encourages them to still produce a statement, and a parent company may produce one statement that its subsidiaries can use.

-Many businesses and contractors who are not directly covered by the Act will have to report – if they are part of a supply chain – their actions in relation to tackling modern slavery to the end Client.
+Many businesses and contractors who aren’t directly covered by the Act will have to report – if they are part of a supply chain – their actions in relation to tackling modern slavery to the end Client.

 They may also be asked to, for example, sign new contractual terms that have commitments to anti-slavery and trafficking practices, or attend awareness training or receive guidance from their Client.